TheHomeSchoolMom's local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

-Our listing of Delaware field trip destinations is ordered alphabetically by city.
+Our listing of Delaware field trips for homeschoolers is ordered alphabetically by city.
 If you would like to submit a Delaware field trip destination, you may do so using the red button above.

 Lums Pond State Park is built around the largest freshwater pond in Delaware.
 The park features excellent fishing, sports facilities, hiking trails and more on its 1790 acres on the north side of the Chesapeake and Delaware Canal.

 Fort Delaware is one of Delaware's first state parks, created in 1951.
 On the National Register of Historic Places, the Union fortress dates back to 1859, and once served as a prison for Confederate prisoners of war.
 It was originally built to protect the ports of Wilmington and Philadelphia.
 Today, visitors enjoy birding, hiking, history tours, a living history program, picnicking, paranormal and ghost tours, school field trips, and Community outreach programs.

 Port Penn Interpretive CenterDelaware City

 Named for Rear Admiral Samuel Francis du Pont, the Fort was actively used as a military base from the Civil War through World War II.
 The Center offers displays and programs which explain the folk life of the historic wetland communities along the shores of the Delaware.
 Self-guided walking tours are available featuring the historic homes of Port Penn, as well as the scenic marshlands surrounding the town.
 Visitors enjoy boating, fishing, hiking, and picnicking.